fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='danger' title='Reading reflection' text="
 These readings give us some new perspectives on the idea of authenticity and cast some (if not significant) doubt on the value of the concept.
 Your prompt for today asks you to put the readings in conversation with each other.
-Alexander's article is provocative and fun and sometimes smart, but how does it compare with the nuance and analysis in Furrow's article?
+Alexander's article is provocative and fun and sometimes smart, but what does it miss compared to Furrow's article?
 "%}